Mandatory MFA (Multi-Factor Authentication)? Plan for Lockouts

 One of the most cost-effective ways to enhance account security is to implement mandatory multi-factor authentication (MFA).
 However, while MFA does significantly improve security, it also creates a new set of problems: user lockouts, support burdens, and the risk of social engineering attacks which effectively mitigate the security benefits.

-This article explores the implications of mandatory MFA and forced MFA resets, and how to minimize lockouts while maintaining high security standards with self-service.
+This article explores the implications of mandatory MFA and forced MFA resets, and how to minimize lockouts withself-service while maintaining high security.

 Mandatory MFA in the News

-• 23andMe (November 2023): Genetic testing company 23andMe implemented forced MFA after a data breach leaked sensitive personal information of nearly 7 million people.
+• 23andMe: Implemented forced MFA after a data breach leaked sensitive personal information of nearly 7 million people.
 In the fallout, the company first blamed its users for poor security hygiene before eventually rolling out forced MFA onto all of its customer accounts.

-• Oracle (November 2023): Oracle enabled MFA by default for all Oracle Cloud users after a phishing attack exposed numerous accounts.
-The attack revealed weaknesses in Oracle's user authentication system, prompting the company to implement mandatory MFA to protect their customers and their organization.
+• Oracle: Enabled MFA by default for all Oracle Cloud users after a phishing attack exposed numerous accounts.
+The attack revealed weaknesses in Oracle's user authentication system, prompting the company to implement mandatory MFA to protect their users and organization.

-• Roku (April 2024): Streaming service provider Roku enforced mandatory MFA after a cyberattack compromised over 500,000 customers.
-Attackers used phishing and brute force techniques to gain access to user accounts, leading Roku to implement mandatory MFA to protect their customers against further unauthorized access.
+• Roku: Streaming service provider Roku enforced mandatory MFA after a cyberattack compromised over 500,000 customers.
+Attackers used phishing and brute force to access user accounts, leading Roku to implement mandatory MFA to prevent further unauthorized access.

-• Snowflake (June 2024): Cloud data platform Snowflake announced the introduction of enhanced security measures, including mandatory MFA, following a series of security incidents.
-This move was part of a broader effort to improve security protocols and protect customer data from increasingly sophisticated cyber threats .
+• Snowflake: Announced that they would default to mandatory MFA, following a series of security incidents.
+This move was part of a broader effort to improve security protocols and protect customer data from increasingly sophisticated cyber threats.

 Why Traditional MFA Leads to Lockouts

-Traditional MFA methods, such as SMS passcodes, email passcodes, push notifications, phone calls, and passkeys, are not without their flaws.
-These methods often fail when users change their device or phone number, and can be exploited by sophisticated attack vectors:
+Traditional MFA methods, such as SMS passcodes, email passcodes, push notifications, phone calls, and even phishing-resistant passkeys, are not without their flaws.
+These methods often fail when users change their device or phone number, and can be exploited by sophisticated attackers:

 • Change your device: Passkeys don't work when users switch devices.